 Self-storage can be a great way to store items you will need access to later in some capacity.
 However, you commonly think that what is a great way to save space or money may cause you more harm than good.

-Self-storage facilities house a remarkable amount of things.
+Self-storage facilities and storage mobile units house a remarkable amount of things.
 Yet even with all that space, mistakes can move unnoticed.
 Blunders can damage items in your storage unit.

 It’s essential to avoid these common self-storage errors.
 Otherwise, your items could suffer permanent damage, and you could lose whatever is inside.